rigozu9/ot-harjoitustyo/README.md

 A sciene based daily planner program to help develop better daily habits.
 User can be registered and logged in.
 Survey for first time users.
-Can add and delete activites.
+Can browse calendar to see activites on different days.
+In profile view you can see your goals and averages on activites.

 Testattu koulun fuksiläppärillä ja toimi oikein.